impossibl/pgjdbc-ng/index.md

 The 'strictMode' parameter specifies if the JDBC driver should follow behavior assumed by certain frameworks, and test suites.
 See http://github.com/impossibl/pgjdbc-ng/wiki/StrictMode for additional details.

+	defaultFetchSize         (int)  0

+The 'defaultFetchSize' parameter specifies the default fetch size for statements.

+	receiveBufferSize         (int)     -1

+The 'receiveBufferSize' parameter specifies the size of the receive buffer for the connection.

+	sendBufferSize         (int)     -1

+The 'sendBufferSize' parameter specifies the size of the send buffer for the connection.

+	sslMode          (String)

+The 'sslMode' parameter specifies which SSL mode that should be used to connect to the database server.
+Valid values include 'prefer', 'require', 'verify-ca' and 'verify-full'.

+	sslPassword          (String)

+The 'sslPassword' parameter specifies the SSL password.

+	sslCertificateFile          (String)

+The 'sslCertificateFile' parameter specifies the SSL certificate file as a path.

+	sslKeyFile          (String)

+The 'sslKeyFile' parameter specifies the SSL key file as a path.

+	sslRootCertificateFile          (String)

+The 'sslRootCertificateFile' parameter specifies the SSL root certificate file as a path.

 ## License

 pgjdbc-ng is released under the 3 clause BSD license.